Add Yeh Pulu Carving to your day trip from Ubud, Bali

 Yeh Pulu is a 25m long carved cliff face surrounded by rice fields and is an easy 300m walk from the car-park.
-Yeh Pulu is only 5 min drive from the more famous Goa Gajah (Elephant Cave) so add it to your itinerary if you are in the area!
+Never heard of it?
+Well, Yeh Pulu is only 5 minutes drive from the more famous Goa Gajah (Elephant Cave) so add it to your itinerary!

 Best of all, this attraction is small which means it isn’t high on the tourist radar so you should have the place mostly to yourself.

 Updated 18.04.2021.
 Any post on this site may contain affiliate links which could result in Many Journeys Blog receiving a small commission at no extra cost to you.

 The Yeh Pulu site is believed to be from the late 14th Century and the 25 meter long carvings mostly depict village life.

 The landscape surrounding Yeh Pulu is lush and green with rice fields and gardens.
 Combine this with the lack of tourists and it makes for a really enjoyable location to visit.
 The carving isn’t going to rock-your-world, but it is cheap, easy to find and a lovely walk.

 Possibly the best bit – you may also be greeted by an eccentric older women who will flick water in your face as a blessing!
 This may sound weird and intrusive, but she is really cute and just wants a donation made for the site.
 We didn’t find her pushy and only left around 5,000 Rp (AUD $0.50) since we weren’t sure if it was a legitimate donation tin or not.

 Plus a donation to the infectiously happy older women who flicks water in you face (see above).

 Yeh Pulu was not on the standard tours offered at the hotel, but was easily arranged since it is close to other attractions.